 - Do 30 minutes of upbeat, animated song work with the added goal of creating a stage performance (dance around, encourage imaginary-audience participation)

 - End the workout with a fruit and veggie smoothie, or some other healthy meal (because you’re still paying attention to good singer’s nutrition, right?)

-If you’re interested in a more structured approach to vocal improvement, my new online singing courses will be available this spring (2019) at www.OnlineWithJudyFine.com
+If you’re interested in a more structured approach to vocal improvement, my new online singing course is now available at www.OnlineWithJudyFine.com